ssc-spc-cloud-nuage/PBMM_CIO_Chatbot/README.md

 Sometimes when deploying a KB the code gives an issue with the plan not matching the deployment.
 The Lifecycle does not seem to be ignoring the code.
 Running the code again usually fixes the issue.

+If the development VM does not work with `rover login` edit /etc/resolv.conf to change the nameserver to 8.8.8.8